inaciomills7/40-days-of-JavaSript/day-13/README.md

+# 📘 Day 13 – Mastering `this` in JavaScript

+## 🚀 Overview

+Day 13 focused on deeply understanding the behavior of the `this` keyword in JavaScript across different scenarios, including:
+- Object methods
+- Arrow functions
+- Function detachment
+- Nested functions
+- Constructor functions
+- Method borrowing

+Understanding `this` is essential for writing clean, predictable, and bug-free JavaScript code.

+---

-#**Task 1.
+# 📘 Task 1.
 Create a table of two columns, situation and value.
 Now add the rows for every situations and the value of this in that situation.
 Please cover the following situations**

 - At the Global
 - Inside an Object Method